World Monuments Fund: World Monuments Watch

 Every two years WMF publishes the World Monuments Watch (formerly the World Monuments Watch List of 100 Most Endangered Sites).
-Since the first list was compiled in 1996, this program has drawn international attention to cultural heritage sites around the world threatened by neglect, vandalism, armed conflict, commercial development, natural disasters, and climate change.
-Through the World Monuments Watch, WMF fosters community support for the protection of endangered sites, and attracts technical and financial support for the sites.
+Since the first list was compiled in 1996, this program has drawn international attention to cultural heritage sites around the world, connecting local heritage preservation to global awareness and action.
+It was initially conceived as a "red list" of endangered sites threatened by challenges such as neglect, vandalism, armed conflict, commercial development, natural disasters, and climate change.
+The Watch has since evolved as a tool to catalyze local and international action for the preservation of sites and connect site stewards to technical and financial support.
 A detailed list of each event is available in the corresponding year: 1996, 1998, 2000, 2002, 2004, 2006, 2008, 2010, 2012, 2014, 2016, 2018, and 2020.

-The sites are nominated by international and local preservation groups and professionals, including local authorities.
+During the biennial open call for nominations, sites are nominated by international and local preservation groups and professionals, local authorities, community activists, and more.
 Sites of all types, including secular and religious architecture, archaeological sites, landscapes and townscapes, and dating from all time periods, from ancient to contemporary, are eligible.
-An independent panel of international experts reviews and selects the sites that make up the list.
-In 2010 the panelists were Christina Cameron, Alfredo Conti, Pierre-André Lablaude, Jeanne Marie Teutonico, and Christopher Young.
+Following a rigorous review process by WMF staff as well as external volunteer practitioners, an independent panel of international heritage experts reviews a shortlist and selects the sites that make up the final list.